Automotive industry in Iran

+In July of 2024, Iran began allowing the import of second-hand Japanese, Korean and European cars, with a limit of one vehicle purchase per citizen national ID card number.

 Historical development

-In the 1960s, lacking the technical know-how and unable to produce its own automobiles, Iran invited western firms in order to start a domestic automobile industry.
+In the 1960s, lacking the technical know-how and unable to produce its own automobiles, Iran invited Western firms in order to start a domestic automobile industry.
 Since then, Iran has developed its domestic industry where it can design and assemble cars on its own, including a new car factory in Kashan.
 The average operating margin of the five major Iranian automakers dropped by 1% from 13% to 12% in 2011.
 The seven development phases of Iran's automotive industry have been:

 Historical production by year

 Market and domestic production

-In 2008, IDRO reported that SAIPA accounts for 54 percent and Iran Khodro for 46 percent of the output.
-Although carmakers are listed on the stock exchange, the government still owns about 40 percent of both companies.
-In July 2010, the government sold a further 18% stake in both Iran Khodro and Saipa for about $2 billion in total, bringing down its participation in both companies to about 20%.
+In 2008, IDRO reported that SAIPA accounts for 54%, and Iran Khodro for 46% of the output.
+Although carmakers are listed on the stock exchange, the government still owns about 40% of both companies.
+In July 2010, the government sold a further 18% stake in both Iran Khodro and SAIPA for about $2 billion in total, bringing down its participation in both companies to about 20%.
 In August, both deals were cancelled by the Iranian Privatization Organization.
-No clear reason was given for the cancellation of the deals, but analysts believe that discontent over the prices at which the blocks were traded is the most likely reason.
+No clear reason was given for the cancellation of the deals, but analysts believe that discontent over the prices at which the blocks were traded is most likely to be the reason.
 Unofficial estimates put the sector’s debt to Iranian banks as high as 100 trillion rials ($4 billion).

 The other car manufacturers, such as Azhitechs, Bahman Group, Rakhsh Khodro, Kerman Motors, Kish Khodro, Raniran, Traktorsazi, Shahab Khodro, and others together produced only 6%.
 These automakers produce a wide range of automobiles including motorbikes, passenger cars, vans, mini trucks, medium-sized trucks, heavy duty trucks, minibuses, large size buses and other heavy automobiles used in commercial and private activities in the country.
 Iran Khodro Diesel has a dominant market share (+70%) in bus, truck and van production.

-Iran with having a fleet of 7 million passenger cars, buses and trucks ranked the world’s 16th biggest automaker and one of the largest in Asia in 2006 with annual production above 1 million units and 1.3 million in 2009, resulting in almost 1.5 percent of total world production of vehicles and 1 car per 10 person.
+Having a fleet of 7 million passenger cars, buses and trucks, Iran ranked the world’s 16th biggest automaker and one of the largest in Asia in 2006, with annual production above 1 million units and 1.3 million in 2009, resulting in almost 1.5 percent of total world production of vehicles and 1 car per 10 person.

 Iran's fleet reached 11.5 million cars by 2020 and 14 million by 2014 (half of which are dilapidated).